SreekarK28/IMAGE-PROCESSING/README.md

 2) Install [VScode](https://code.visualstudio.com/download), follow the installation instruction mentioned in their website.
 3) Install the requirements mentioned in the 'requirements.txt' file , steps to install from packages from a requirements.txt file can be found [here](https://github.com/SreekarK28/Image-Steganography/blob/main/requirements.txt)
 4) without changing the name of any directories, run the hiding text in image steganography.py file
+5. numbered point one
-5) *press 1 to encode
+   1. press 1 to encode
-   *press 2 to decode
+   2. press 2 to decode
-   *press 3 to comapare the two new images with original image.
+   3. press 3 to comapare the two new images with original image.

 6) Markup : * Encoding:
             * After pressing 1, enter the image name with extension which is in Original_image folder.